laiky2506/ace_resource/README.md

 ![image](https://user-images.githubusercontent.com/8416037/185741278-ef64c05f-fa0c-4ef0-82d4-b48937c5b73d.png)

-<p><b>Boxplot</b><br>From the boxplot above, other than column c, all other columns having significant amount of outlier.
-Colum f,h & i are having too much 0-value until the plot heavily skewed to the left.</p>
+<p><b>Boxplot</b><br>From the boxplot above, other than column c, all other columns have a significant amount of outliers.
+Colum f,h & i are having too much 0-value until the plot is heavily skewed to the left.</p>

 ![Image](img/q1/img_002.jpg)
 ![image](https://user-images.githubusercontent.com/8416037/185741383-1bf33f9a-c998-4e69-b596-af347c3f3171.png)

-<p><b>Regression Plot</b><br>From the regression plot above, most of the pair does not show any clear correlation.
-All the points do not fit well to the regression line.</p>
+<p><b>Regression Plot (Scatter Plot)</b><br>From the regression plot above, most of the pairs do not show any clear correlation.
+All the points do not fit well into the regression line.</p>

 ### CONCLUSION
 From the graphical analysis, the data doesn't show any clear relationship among each other.